LeChatMG/acnhbeginners/walkthrough/day 1.md

 * [x] Obtained the recipe for and crafted a Flimsy Net and a Flimsy Fishing Rod.
 * [x] Collected and donated 5 unique critters.
 * [x] Set up Blathers' museum tent.
-* [x] Obtained the Flimsy Axe and the Flimsy watering can DIY recipes.
+* [x] Obtained the Flimsy Axe and the Flimsy Watering Can DIY recipes.
 * [x] Paid off your 5,000 Nook Miles loan.